 “Communication is one of the top 5 leadership competencies desired in the leaders of top organisations across the world.” – Harvard business review.
 Never before communication skills have been considered so important for the advancement of careers.
-It is the most preferred competency across roles and one that makes you stand out from your colleagues immediately.
+It is the most preferred competency across roles and by communicating better, one stands out from colleagues immediately.
 Still communication at the workplace is mired in a lot of myths and a lot of working professional suffer from poor communication skills due to lack of information or guidance.
-So here are 5 things you can start doing now to improve your communication at the workplace and become a superstar in your organization.
+So here are 5 things you can start doing now to improve your communication at the workplace including communicating effectively in meetings, and become a superstar in your organization.

 Don’t hide behind Jargons